yiflin/cop-3503-project/README.md

 * Castle Scene
 * Check for bugs

-There will onyl be two files at the end of the project, Entity.h and Game.cpp
+There will only be two files at the end of the project, Entity.h and Game.cpp